mewpull/xcs-in-go/README.md

 remember to update the contributors section in the README.md with your name as part of your first commit to the project.

-Any contributions submitted will be tri-licensed, under the supplied CC0, MIT and Apache 2.0 licenses.
+Any contributions submitted will be licensed under the supplied license in the LICENSE file.

-Should you be unable or unwilling to comply with the tri-licensing condition above, we are unable to accept your code for the project.
-This particularly applies to code that has previously been licensed with an incompatible license (just the Apache 2.0 license, just the MIT license, any GPL license, etc).
+Should you be unable or unwilling to comply with the LICENSE file, we are unable to accept your code for the project.
+This particularly applies to code that has previously been licensed with an incompatible license (e.g. the GPL license).

 Please do not submit code that has already been licensed with an incompatible license.